top of page

 drawing by Angelo Agostini, 1885

-This context matters enormously.
-Cupid isn't a random cute character inserted for variety.
-He's the embodiment of romantic love itself, powerful enough to influence even dreams, mischievous enough to enjoy causing romantic chaos, and sophisticated enough to rule over an entire dream sequence.
+He's not a random cute addition.
+He's the embodiment of romantic love itself: powerful enough to shape dreams, mischievous enough to enjoy the chaos he causes, and confident enough to run the whole scene.

 Dynamics